 Less than Significant Impact.
-As mentioned previously, the Project site has been disturbed and excavated in the past and is currently developed with the residential uses.
+As mentioned previously, the Project site has been disturbed and excavated in the past and is currently developed with industrial buildings and associated parking lots.
 No known burial sites exist within the vicinity of the Project site and surrounding area.
 Thus, the potential for impact on known human remains or a resource determined to be significant by a California Native American tribe is low.
 No resources have been identified on the Project site pursuant to criteria set forth in subdivision (c) of Public Resources Code Section 5024.1.
 No significant impact to tribal cultural resource is anticipated.
 As such, impacts would be less than significant.